LPL Financial Holdings Inc. (LPLA) Gains But Lags Market: What You Should Know

-Prior to today's trading, shares of the company had gained 4.42% over the past month.
-This has lagged the Finance sector's gain of 5.45% and outpaced the S&P 500's gain of 2.3% in that time.
+Heading into today, shares of the company had gained 8.9% over the past month, outpacing the Finance sector's gain of 6.37% and the S&P 500's gain of 4.58% in that time.

-Investors might also notice recent changes to analyst estimates for LPL Financial Holdings Inc.Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors should also note any recent changes to analyst estimates for LPL Financial Holdings Inc.Recent revisions tend to reflect the latest near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 1.98% lower.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 1.53% lower.
 LPL Financial Holdings Inc. is currently sporting a Zacks Rank of #3 (Hold).

-Digging into valuation, LPL Financial Holdings Inc. currently has a Forward P/E ratio of 11.5.
-This valuation marks a discount compared to its industry's average Forward P/E of 12.59.
+Looking at its valuation, LPL Financial Holdings Inc. is holding a Forward P/E ratio of 12.04.
+This valuation marks a discount compared to its industry's average Forward P/E of 12.92.

-Meanwhile, LPLA's PEG ratio is currently 0.26.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-LPLA's industry had an average PEG ratio of 1.19 as of yesterday's close.
+We can also see that LPLA currently has a PEG ratio of 0.27.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+Financial - Investment Bank stocks are, on average, holding a PEG ratio of 1.26 based on yesterday's closing prices.

 Be sure to follow all of these stock-moving metrics, and many more, on Zacks.com.